New Zealand Cycle Trail:

 The highlight of the final day’s ride includes views of the Rock and Pillar and Taieri Ranges; the Hyde Railway Disaster memorial; and dropping down into the Strath Taieri Plain.

-We end at Middlemarch – which is a small farming town that is well known for the Easter singles Ball.
+We end at Middlemarch – which is a small farming town that is well known for the Easter Singles Ball.
 Girls travel there to meet eligible rugged young Southern Men who come down to the ball from their hill country stations.

 This is a fantastic trip, particularly for novice cyclists who want to experience the wonderful scenery and pioneering history of Central Otago.

 You will enjoy great local cuisine; continental breakfasts and hearty packed lunches during the day, and either restaurant meals or wholesome home-cooked fare prepared by your host/hostess in the evenings.
 If you have any dietary issues or food allergies, we are happy to cater for these, please advise the office of details when you make your booking.
-All meals are included in your tour cost except your evening meal on night Five.
-Wine and other beverages are available to be purchased during dinners.
+Alcohol is not included in the tour cost, but is available for purchase most nights.